briansmith/untrusted/README.md

 Safe, fast, zero-panic, zero-crashing, zero-allocation parsing of untrusted inputs in Rust.

 untrusted.rs is 100% Rust with no use of `unsafe`.
-It is `#![no_std]` and so it works perfectly with both libcore- and libstd- based projects.
 It never uses the heap.
 No part of untrusted.rs's API will ever panic or cause a crash.
+It is `#![no_std]` and so it works perfectly with both libcore- and libstd- based projects.
+It does not depend on any crates other than libcore.